DJ13423/komet-api/README.md

 Komet API provides simple key-value and array storage with REST API access.
 It's designed to be straightforward to use and deploy, offering both persistent storage and real-time communication capabilities.

+### Background

+This project was created for my school to support their Computer Science classes.
+It gives students an opportunity to learn how to use APIs and build networked applications, such as multiplayer games or social media apps.

+The name **Komet API** comes from an Ubuntu Linux server I set up for the school, named **"Komet"**.

 ## Features

 - **Database Operations**: Store and retrieve key-value data